library-testing/Muffin/README.md

 In order to facilitate other researchers to reproduce ***Muffin***, we provide ***docker*** images for each experiments (*i.e.*, E1 ~ E5), named `librarytesting/muffin` with tags from `E1` to `E5` respectively.

+If you don't want to reproduce the experiments, you can directly get the output of E1 in [E1_output.zip](https://drive.google.com/file/d/1_dI0UjHKYosPkrIVC6kQMTB3GkCQHHBc/view?usp=sharing).

 ## Datasets(Optional)